Winner1s/regex-tutorial.md/README.md

         Notice there are two + symbols in the example regex.
 They indicate that the previous character or array must occur at least 1 or more times.
 So this array - [a-z0-9_\.-] and this array,  [\da-z\.-], must occur at least once in one form or another.

--"?" - ? means that the preceding character is optional, so insstead of occuring 1 or more times, this character can exist or not exist without creating an error for the email address regex or other regex being used.
+-"?" - ? means that the preceding character is optional, so instead of occuring 1 or more times, this character can exist or not exist without creating an error for the email address regex or other regex being used.
 ### OR Operator

 ### Character Classes